Helsinki-NLP/OpusFilter/README.md

 * `pip install .` or
 * `python setup.py install`

 Note that all required libraries are not available to install via PyPI on Windows OS.
+On Linux, it should work directly for Python versions from 3.6 to 3.8, but with Python 3.9 the `fast-mosestokenizer` library currently requires a manual install.

 ### Required libraries